thinc-org/awesome-stack/README.md

 - [AstroNvim](https://github.com/AstroNvim/AstroNvim) - An aesthetic and feature-rich neovim config with a great set of plugins.
 - [gitea](https://about.gitea.com/) - Lightweight DevOps Platform
 - [supabase/supabase-local-dev](https://supabase.com/blog/supabase-local-dev) - Run Supabase locally for development and testing
+- [zdharma-continuum/zinit](https://github.com/zdharma-continuum/zinit) - A flexible and fast Zsh plugin manager with clean fpath, reports, completion management, turbo mode and dozens of other zadd-on features
 ## Editor

 - [helix-editor](https://helix-editor.com/) - A minimal terminal text editor with a focus on speed and simplicity.